jalexanderp/yii2-blog-demo/README.md

 Now lets get to the fun stuff, creating new entries in our blog.
 We're going to need a couple of things to post creation.
 First, we're going to be use ActiveForm to handle the form itself.
 Secondly we're going to catch catching and validating $_POST data.
 And finally we're going to be saving it to the database for storage.
 Lets get started.

 First, we'll need to create a view for our form.
 Start by creating a file __protected/views/site/create.php__.
-Since we'll be using a widget in our view, you'll also need to create a folder "assets" in the root of our webapp and make it writable by your webserver.
+Since we'll be using a widget in our view, you'll also need to create a folder "assets" in the root of our web app and make it writable by your web server.
 Chmod 755 usually does the trick.
 Then add the following function definition to SiteController.

 ~~~
 public function actionCreate()